-Exclusion of magnetic ballasts: Indoor fluorescent fixtures that use magnetic ballasts cannot be ENERGY STAR qualified under this Version 4.2 specification.
+Exclusion of magnetic ballasts: Indoor fluorescent fixtures that use magnetic ballasts cannot be ENERGY STAR qualified under this Version 4.1 specification.
 Only outdoor fixtures that use high intensity discharge (HID) lamps, such as metal halide and high pressure sodium, may continue to use magnetic ballasts.

-Inclusion of decorative LEDs (LED Hybrid Fixtures): LEDs used only as decorative lighting elements in residential lighting fixtures and ceiling fan light kits are allowed as long as the total wattage of the LEDs does not exceed five (5) watts, the average LED system (LED and driver) efficacy is at least 20 lumens per watt, and the LED is used to supplement a primary light source that meets all of the applicable performance characteristics outlined in the Eligibility Criteria.
+Inclusion of decorative LEDs: EPA encourages the use of innovative light source technologies such as LEDs.
+LEDs used as decorative lighting elements in residential lighting fixtures and ceiling fan light kits are allowed as long as the total wattage of the LEDs does not exceed five (5) watts, the average LED system (LED and driver) efficacy is at least 20 lumens per watt, and the LED is used to supplement a primary light source that meets all of the applicable performance characteristics outlined in the Eligibility Criteria.
 This requirement applies to LED "hybrid" fixtures.
 For documentation requirements, please send an email request to RLF@icfi.com.

 - 3) Energy-Efficiency Specifications for Qualifying Products: Only those products listed in Section 2 that meet the criteria provided in Annex A may qualify as ENERGY STAR.
 Specifications for qualifying indoor fixtures can be found in Table 1.
 Additional specifications for qualifying recessed downlight retrofit kits can be found in Table 1A.
 Specifications for qualifying outdoor fixtures can be found in either Table 2A Outdoor Fixtures: Compliance Through Efficient Light Source or Table 2B Outdoor Fixtures: Compliance Through Reduced Operating Time.
-Specifications for GU-24 based integrated lamps used in ENERGY STAR fixtures can be found in Table 3.
-Specifications for Indoor & Outdoor Fixtures Employing LED Light Engines for Primary Illumination can be found in Table 4. - 4) Qualification Process, Acceptable Sources of Documentation, Reference Standards & Required Documentation1:-
+Specifications for GU-24 based integrated lamps used in ENERGY STAR fixtures can be found in Table 3. - 4) Qualification Process, Acceptable Sources of Documentation, Reference Standards & Required Documentation1: